nuprl/website/blog/_src/posts/2018-05-08-sampling-gradual-typing-performance.md

 - Finding the slowest configuration.
 - Finding the average running time of all configurations.
 - Evaluations where "removing types" might involve changing **List[Int]** to **List[Dyn]**, etc.
+- Situations where its wrong to assume that a programmer will start from untyed and pick a configuration uniformly at random
 - .... many more ....